Platform Caveats

 The use of a rolling release means potentially any build is broken or with regressions, even if the VyOS team is smart enough to perform some automated smoke tests and load arbitrary configurations to ensure there are no errors during config migration and system bootup.

-Additionally, using always the latest build published on Vagrant Hub, should allow to easily track and react to any configuration syntax change (which anyway is a very rare event).
-In any case, if you find a mis-alignment between the VyOS config and the netlab templates, feel free to Open an Issue or Submit a PR.
+Using the latest build published on Vagrant Hub should allow us to easily track and react to any configuration syntax change (which, anyway, is a very rare event).
+In any case, if you find a misalignment between the VyOS config and the netlab templates, feel free to Open an Issue or Submit a PR.

 It looks like the official VyOS container is not updated as part of the daily builds; netlab uses a third-party container (ghcr.io/sysoleg/vyos-container) to run VyOS with containerlab.